jruels/tf-core/README.md

-# Automation Developer
+# Terraform Core and Beyond

-This site includes the labs for the Automation Developer class.
+This site includes the labs for the Terraform Core and Beyond class.

 ## Labs
 [Windows VM information](VM_access.md)